0xAX/linux-insides/Booting/linux-bootstrap-2.md

 ------------------------------------------------------------
 ```

-Don't worry, i know that it looks little scary after real mode, but it's easy.
+Don't worry, i know that it looks a little scary after real mode, but it's easy.
 Let's look on it closer:

 1. Limit (0 - 15 bits) defines a `length_of_segment - 1`.
 It depends on `G` bit.